 Are you an instructor looking to update your course content?
 Would you like to incorporate new videos or make sure videos you’ve used in the past are still available?
 The Library is here to help!

-We encourage you to explore the many videos available to our campus as part of our permanent collection or annual subscription packages.
+We encourage you to explore the many videos available to our campus as part of our perpetual access (permanent) collections or annual subscription packages.
 These videos are immediately available at no cost to you or your students.